Sustain / Real Bread Campaign / About / Marketing and labelling

 The issues

-- Current legislation allows residues of 'processing aids' and/or their by-products to remain in the finished product.
+- Legislation allows residues of 'processing aids' and/or their by-products to remain in the finished product.

 - At least one study has found residues of a processing aid (fungal alpha amylase - a known allergen) in the crusts of baked loaves.

-- Are manufacturers abel to prove each addtive they have decided is a processing aid does 'not have any technological effect on the finished product’?
+- A manufacturer does not have to prove that each substance they deem to be a 'processing aid' does 'not have any technological effect on the final product.’

-Whilst it is true that some are used to bend natural products to the unnatural demands of induistrial loaf fabrication (e.g. one function of the enzyme hemicellulase is to ease mechanical handling) many are used specifically to have an effect on the end product, commonly to prolong crumb softness in an artificial simulation of a characteristic of fresh bread.
+While it is true that some 'processing aids' are used to bend natural / minimally-processed ingredients to the unnatural demands of industrial loaf fabrication (e.g. a function of the enzyme hemicellulase is to ease mechanical handling) many are used specifically to have an effect on the end product, commonly to prolong crumb softness in simulation of a characteristic of freshly-made bread.

 As for not presenting any health risk, as can be seen below, research has thrown the possible effects of certain baking enzymes into question.

-The Federation of Bakers (which represents wrapped sliced loaf manufacturers) has told us processing aids aren't declared because they 'get used up' during manufacture.
-Is the FoB able to give people in the UK an assurance that all of its members have tested every one of their products to ensure that no trace of any processing aids or their residues remain?
+The Federation of Bakers (a trade body that represents many wrapped sliced loaf manufacturers) has told us that processing aids aren't declared because they 'get used up' during manufacture.
+We have not seen the FoB provide proof - or even any evidence - that all of its members have tested every one of their products to ensure that they are free from all residues and by-products of every 'processing aid' they use.

 Clean label